hfuller/zen-garden-notes/migrate-vm-from-kvm-to-xen.markdown

 on_crash    = 'restart'
 bootloader = '/usr/lib/xen-4.8/bin/pygrub'
 ```
-3. Ensure the following tweaks have been made to the template:
+5. Ensure the following tweaks have been made to the template:
    * name is accurate
    * memory has been set to currentMemory / 1024 (since libvirt stores this in KiB by default)
    * vcpu count has been set correctly
    * disk type is correct, and the path to the file or device is correct
    * interface type is correct, and the bridge name or other interface parameter(s) is correct
-4. Uh...
-I guess that's it?
+6. Start the VM.
+7. Add a link to ```/etc/xen/auto``` if appropriate.